bizboz1981/ferocious-fitness/README.md

   * make sure update profile form fields are hidden unless button clicked✅
 * **Create URLs and Templates**: Implement URLs for registration, login, and profile management, and create basic templates (register.html, login.html, profile.html).  ✅
 * **Test Authentication**: Make sure users can sign up, log in, and manage their profiles.
 Testing this early is critical, as it’s the foundation of the project.  ✅
-* **Add Content to Homepage**: Add copy and images to homepage to show instantly what site is about.
+* **Add Content to Homepage**: Add copy and images to homepage to show instantly what site is about. ✅

+## Phase 2: Live Session Booking

+1. Sessions App: Live Fitness Sessions and Bookings: Personal training and Group sessions
+* **Create the sessions app**: Set up models for live sessions (Session and ClassType) and bookings (Booking).
+* **Build Live Session Listings**: Create views and templates to list all upcoming live sessions and allow users to book limited spaces.
+* **Build Booking Functionality**: Ensure that registered users can book sessions, and handle capacity limits (max participants).
+* **Build Dashboard for Managing Bookings**: Update the user dashboard to display booked sessions and allow users to cancel bookings if needed.
+* **URLs and Templates**: Implement URLs for session listings (/sessions/), booking (/sessions/<id>/book/), and bookings management.
+* **Notifications**: Add email or SMS notifications for session bookings and reminders.
+* **Calendar Integration**: Allow users to add booked sessions to their personal calendars.

-## Phase 2: Products and E-commerce
+## Phase 3: Products and E-commerce

 1. Products App: Fitness Products and Merchandise
 * **Create the products app**: Set up the product model (Product), and create the views and templates to list products.